orcun-gokbulut/qml-debug/README.md

 ## Current State
-Project is in early stages of development.
-I'm still trying to figure out intrugies of VSCode debugger extension development.
+Project is still in development.
+Current version is fully functional but unstable with lots of potential bugs.
+In addition to that, there are rooms for improvements in various places.
 Therefore, still work in progress...

 #### Initial Release Features